prathamesh66/Product_card/README.md

 * Coffee Mug Product Page

 This project showcases a stylish product page for a coffee mug, designed using HTML and CSS.
-It features an image of the product, a description, pricing information, and an "Add to Cart" button, providing a clean and user-friendly interface.
+It features an image of the product, a description, pricing information, and an "Add to Cart" button, providing a clean and user-friendly interface..

 * Features